leanprover/SampCert/README.md

 #### ProbabilityProduct.lean

 We show that the probability of generating a list of outputs is equal to the product of the probabilities of generating each output independently.
-This is used to prove our 'LocalDP_toDataset' lemma.
+This is used to prove our `LocalDP_toDataset` lemma.
 #### PushForward.lean

 We prove that the push-forward of a probability measure is a probability measure.
 A similar statement already exists in SampCert, but our rephrasing was slightly more convenient for our purposes.